 Jeremy dePrisco grew up listening to Echoes and Hearts of Space and the signals beaming from his father’s attic Ham Radio workbench.
 After being a closet sound experimentalist for 15+ years, Jeremy embraced his electro side and love of audio manipulation via the Shivasongster moniker in 2010.
 Since then, Jeremy has been attending electronic music events and collaborating with other electro artists.

 For a time, his monthly electro-music.com radio program, Signals with Shivasongster, explored improvised and generative electronic music, and composed pieces that ranged from conventional guitar pieces to works written for alternative controllers, field recordings and found sounds.
 Shivasongster has allowed Jeremy to bring his “after midnight” studio experiments to the stage, such as an evening of “Far Out Space Music” with Explorophonic, a Central PA experimental music group and subsequent electro-music.com festivals.

 In June 2015, Jeremy performed his piece “Sunspot Cycle” with visuals by Michael O’Bannon at the Kutztown University Computer Music & Visualization Conference at the Kutztown University Planetarium.
-You can listen to studio demos below, and see pictures of the event on Flickr.
+You can listen to studio demos here.

 Presenter: Second Life workshop & volunteer (2010)

 Zero-Input Mixer Collaboration (2013, 2014, 2015 (Huguenot), 2015 (Kutztown))